Alfe3n/TakeAway/README.md

 # TakeAway
-This is a simple webapp built with React Vite, Redux, and the Quotable Random Quote API.
-The app allows users to fetch quotes based on categories and bookmark their favorite quotes.
+This is a simple webapp built with React Vite, Redux, and the Google books API and Chatgpt API.
+The app allows users to read the main takeaways from books.

 ## Technologies Used
 - [React Vite](https://vitejs.dev/): A fast and opinionated React setup with instant reloading